 Atheists who put their faith in the scientific theories of evolution say unapologetically that faith in a supernatural, spiritual deity is ridiculous, but then have no issue with something such as RNA and DNA, the foundationally essential ingredients for life, evolving initially from absolutely nothing.
 They must believe that something somehow came from nothing… they have to… or else they are left with, well… nothing.

-Sure, atheistic scientists get excited about “revelations” along the way that fuel their speculative notions, even though they’re still not, and will never be, definitive.
+Sure, atheistic scientists get excited about “revelations” along the way that fuel their speculative notions (a few identified briefly in this article), even though they’re still not, and will never be, definitive.
 They have not, and still cannot, prove theories of how life originated.

 “With the laws of physics, you can get universes… We should trust the laws of physics.” —Alexei Filippenko, Ph.D., astrophysicist and professor of astronomy, University of California, Berkeley